 Anyone can always improve.
 And sometimes, to enjoy learning is good enough.
 To reach fluency isn’t a must — although we’ve met plenty of plus-40s who made themselves fluent in Mandarin in less than four years.

-3 — China isn’t going to be important
+3 — China and the Chinese language aren’t going to be important

 Well, chances are it already is.
 Even if you live in Western country, there’ll be plenty of places to speak Mandarin, and plenty of companies dealing with the largest economic country — in Chinese.
 Read our series ‘Chinese is a world language’ to read about Mandarin in the Netherlands, Canada, Chile and the US.